FLYDE

 FROM DATA TO IMPACT: THE CONVERSATION THAT MATTERS

-These are precisely the topics to be discussed in FLYDE Talks Episode 4: From Data to Impact: Keys to Activating and Monetizing Insights in 2026.
+These are precisely the topics that were discussed in FLYDE Talks Episode 4: From Data to Impact: Keys to Activating and Monetizing Insights in 2026.
+A full recording of the session in Spanish is available for viewing.

 FLYDE Talks 4 Information in English

-In this session, Francisco Herranz, founder and CEO of FLYDE, will speak with Álvaro Pariente, a leading data strategy expert who is the founder and CEO of BEOC9.
-Key topics include how organizations are restructuring internally around data, the role of the CDP in today’s stack, and how to apply generative AI on your data to produce insights, forecasts, and attribution without friction.
+In this session, Francisco Herranz, founder and CEO of FLYDE, spoke with Álvaro Pariente, a leading data strategy expert who is the founder and CEO of BEOC9.
+Key topics included how organizations are restructuring internally around data, the role of the CDP in today’s stack, and how to apply generative AI on your data to produce insights, forecasts, and attribution without friction.

 WOULD YOU LIKE TO TALK IN MORE DETAIL ABOUT HOW TO PREPARE YOUR COMPANY’S DATA FOR AI?